Español English

 Prune lightly in late fall or early winter to strengthen the plant.

-They are propagated from seeds sown in spring or by cuttings also in spring.
+Mexican sage is propagated from seeds sown in spring or by cuttings also in spring.

 Images of the shrub Salvia mexicana or Mexican sage